Deformation quantization of nonassociative algebras: Formal deformations of -algebras

 and $\varphi_1 \bullet_v \varphi_2$ the trilinear map on $A$

 Let $(A,\mu_0)$ be a $v$-algebra.
 A $v$-formal deformation of $(A,\mu_0)$ is given by a family of bilinear maps on $A$

 with $\varphi_0=\mu_0$ and satisfying

-If we denote by $\K[[t]]$ the algebra of formal series with one indeterminate $t$, this definition is equivalent to consider on the space $A [[t]] $ of formal series with coefficients in $A$ a structure of $\K[[t]]$-$v$-associative algebra such that the canonical map $A[[t]]/ tA[[t]] \rightarrow A$ is an isomorphism of $v$-algebras.
+If we denote by $\K[[t]]$ the algebra of formal series with one indeterminate $t$, this definition is equivalent to consider on the space $A [[t]] =A \otimes \K[[t]]$ (recall that $A$ is of finite dimensional) of formal series with coefficients in $A$ a structure of $\K[[t]]$-$v$-associative algebra such that the canonical map $A[[t]]/ tA[[t]] \rightarrow A$ is an isomorphism of $v$-algebras.
 It is useful to write

 Equation (\ref{def}) implies at the order $k=0$ that $\mu_0$ is $v$-associative.
 The order $k=1$ writes

 To be consistent with the conventional cohomological approaches to deformations, we will denote by $\delta_{v,\mu_0}^2 \varphi$ the trilinear map